souryacs/LitRevw/SingleCellMethods.md

     - Method:
         - Uses PCA embedded count matrix representation.
         - Maximum diversity clustering: Objective is to put maximum diversity among batches.
-            - Modified K-means soft/ fuzzy clustering (added diversity maximizing regularization term to this objective function) to assign cells to potential candidate clusters (one cell can be assigned to multiple clusters).
+            - Modified K-means soft/ fuzzy clustering
+            - added diversity maximizing regularization term to this objective function
+            - assign cells to potential candidate clusters (one cell can be assigned to multiple clusters).
             - Penalty / regularization term ensures that the diversity of batches / dataset types are maximized within each dataset.
-        - Mixture model based linear batch correction: batch-specific parameters are used to compute the penalty of cluster assignments.
+        - Mixture model based linear batch correction:
+            - batch-specific parameters are used to compute the penalty of cluster assignments.
             - Finally, a weighted sum of these clustering assignments are performed to define the final clusters.
     - Metric: local inverse Simpson index
-        - Gaussian kernel–based distributions of neighbourhoods for distance-based neighbourhood weighting to be sensitive towards local batch diversification within the knns.
+        - Gaussian kernel–based distributions of neighbourhoods for distance-based neighbourhood weighting
+        - sensitive towards local batch diversification within the knns.

 ### Differential Analysis